frankwxu/digital-forensics-lab/README.md

 ---

-### Investigating P2P Data Leakage
+### Investigating P2P Data Leakage (Windows 10)

 ==============

 The [P2P data leakage case study](https://github.com/frankwxu/digital-forensics-lab/tree/main/NIST_Data_Leakage_Case) is to help students to apply various forensic techniques to investigate intellectual property theft involving P2P.
-The study include
+The study includes

 - A large and complex case involving a uTorrent client.
 The case is similar to NIST data leakage lab.
 However, it provides a clearer and more detailed timeline.
 - Solid evidence with explanations.
 Each evidence that is associated with each activity is explained along with the timeline.
-We suggest using this before study NIST data leakage case study.
 - 10 hands-on labs/topics in digital forensics

 **Topics Covered**